• What is the fashion and beauty industry?

 While it might seem all glitz and glamour, the fashion and beauty industry is more than just a pretty face – it’s seriously big business.
 Covering everything from clothes and bags to hair and make-up, there are a wide range of jobs available for people with all kinds of different skills, from strutting down a catwalk in the latest trends to running your own salon.
 So whether you’re artistic with a flair for design or a business-minded entrepreneur, fashion and beauty could provide the ideal career for you.

-The fashion industry alone is worth around £21 billion to the UK economy and the fashion world provides jobs for more than almost 800,000 people, making it the one of the biggest employers in the UK.
+Brits spend about £59 billion on clothes and accessories each year and the fashion world provides jobs for about half a million people.
 And, as there’s always a new trend following hot on the heels of the last, there will always be new opportunities to make your mark in this exciting, fast-paced industry.

 The beauty industry also provides a huge range of jobs across the country, from hair stylists to cosmetic scientists who bring us the latest make-up technology and hopefully, one day, a truly waterproof mascara....

-For fashion retail jobs, check out our career zone on retail and merchandising
+For fashion retail jobs, check out our Career Zone on Retail & Merchandising

 • Beauty therapists: Provide face and body treatments for clients to help them look and feel good, from manicures to waxing.
 Some may choose to specialise in more advanced techniques such as aromatherapy, using essential oils to lift the mood.